 Canadian Malting Barley Technical Centre

-Overview – The Canadian Malting Barley Technical Centre (CMBTC) is an independent, not-for-profit research facility established in 2000 that serves the Canadian malting barley value chain providing technical support and market information to stakeholders including breeders, producers, seed companies, processors, exporters, maltsters and brewers.
+The Canadian Malting Barley Technical Centre (CMBTC) is an independent, not-for-profit research facility established in 2000 that serves the Canadian malting barley supply chain, providing high-quality technical services and marketing support to stakeholders including breeders, farmers, seed companies, exporters/importers, maltsters and brewers.

-State-of-the-Art pilot malting and brewing facilities, staffed with specialists, are used to evaluate the quality of Canadian malting barley in the malting and brewing processes, simulating commercial scale processing.
+State-of-the-art pilot malting and brewing facilities, staffed with specialists, are used to evaluate the quality and performance of Canadian malting barley in malting and brewing processes, simulating commercial scale processing.
 Results are communicated to members and end-users to help optimize the performance of Canadian malting barley, ensuring cost effective processing and high quality end products.

-The CMBTC delivers solutions to the malting barley, malt and brewing industries through a variety of activities including quality evaluation of new Canadian malting barley varieties, annual new crop quality assessment, export cargo analysis, troubleshooting and technical support for members as well as market development initiatives.
+The CMBTC delivers value to the entire supply chain through a variety of activities including annual new crop quality assessment, quality evaluation of new Canadian malting barley varieties, export cargo analysis, remote and on-site troubleshooting and technical support, and market development programming.